hkuedl/Explanation-for-Probabilistic-Load-Forecasting/README.md

 ~~~

 Note that the name should be in ['Spain', 'Panama'].
+Then you can get the result in the result folder.